DARossendo/cse15l-lab-reports/index.md

 ![image](catfile.png)

 ...
 - Working directories /home/lecture1/messages.
 When I *cat* to a file, it simply prints out the contents in a file.
 Such as when *cat* to specific text files within messages it displays its content.
+This is not an error from what I gathered.
 ...